 Caution must be used to ensure that drain is free and clear of debris and will not allow backflow through the condensate drain line.
 Consideration must be given to avoid freezing of the condensate lines which could result in excessive build up of condensate inside the water heater.
 Waterproof heat tape may be required to prevent freezing of condensate lines.
 Please ensure that the outlet of condensate drain does not create a slippery condition which could lead to personal injury.
 Care should be taken to ensure there is no kink or twist in any condensate hose.
-The unused barb fitting in vent pipe assembly #2 should be plugged using one of the break-away plugs.
+If a VAA is not installed, the unused barb fitting in vent pipe assembly #2 should be plugged using one of the break-away plugs.

 - Do NOT block the holes in the hex plug of vent pipe assembly #1. - Do NOT elevate any portion of the field supplied drain line beyond the 1/2" adaptor above the adaptor.
-This must be true for entire length of the drain line including the exit into an appropriate drain.

-- Do not allow condensate lines to become crimped closed - Analyze entire vent system to make sure that condensate will not become trapped in a section of vent pipe and therefore reduce open cross sectional area of vent.
+This must be true for entire length of the drain line including the exit into an appropriate drain. - Condensate lines must be free and clear of debris and must not allow back flow through drain line.
+Condensate lines must be able to flow freely to an appropriate drain. - Do not allow condensate lines to become crimped closed - Analyze entire vent system to make sure that condensate will not become trapped in a section of vent pipe and therefore reduce open cross sectional area of vent.